 - The Alan Hagman Grant is open to professional photojournalists or students who are current residents of the United States.

-- Staff photographers are eligible but must provide written permission from their employer granting them time off to complete the project.
+- Staff photographers are eligible but must arrange time off from their employer to complete the project.

 - The recipient will do their best to adhere to the project timeline and communicate their progress with NPPF’s coordinator on a monthly basis.
 It is expected that the project will be completed within one year of the grant agreement.